seart-group/ghs/README.md

 3. app.crawl.startdate
   - Type: String
   - Default: 2008-01-01T00:00:00
-  - Description: "Beginning of time", basically the earliest date for crawling repos, formatted as a yyyy-MM-ddTHH:MM:SS string.
+  - Description: "Beginning of time".
+Basically the earliest supported date for crawling repos, if no crawl jobs were previously performed.
+Formatted as a yyyy-MM-ddTHH:MM:SS string.

 Note that although there are other parameters, I strongly recommend you **DON'T** override them.